Applicants must submit a completed Pharmacy College Application Service (PharmCAS) application.

 1. PharmCAS Application

-Applicants are required to submit a completed Pharmacy College Application Service (PharmCAS) application and pay application fees to PharmCAS by April 1, 2022.
-In addition to the online application and application fees, applicants must forward to PharmCAS official transcripts from all colleges and universities attended by the April 1st date.
+Applicants are required to submit a completed Pharmacy College Application Service (PharmCAS) application and pay application fees to PharmCAS by May 1st each year.
+In addition to the online application and application fees, applicants must forward to PharmCAS official transcripts from all colleges and universities attended by the May 1st date.
 PharmCAS will not consider an application complete and will not begin the verification process until all official transcripts are received.
 (Students who have taken coursework and/or earned a degree from a foreign institution must also submit an evaluation of their transcripts from an approved foreign transcript evaluation service).

 Students must apply for admission via the Pharmacy College Application Service (PharmCAS) at www.PharmCAS.org.
 Please refer to the PharmCAS application instructions for specific details about completing the PharmCAS application, required documents, and processing time.
 PharmCAS applications are typically available beginning in June of the academic year preceding the year in which the applicant plans to matriculate.
 Students are strongly encouraged to complete their PharmCAS application early in the cycle.
 CPDG will consider completed applications on a first-come, first-served basis until all seats are filled.